dask/dask-blog/_posts/2022-07-15-documentation-framework.md

 ---
 layout: post
 title: Documentation Framework
-author: Julia Signell
+author: Julia Signell and Jacob Tomlinson
 theme: twitter
 ---
 {% include JB/setup %}

 ## Executive Summary

-Yesterday at the Dask BOF at SciPy we were talking about the recent docs work and how we can fill holes in our documentation.
+Yesterday at the Dask BOF at [SciPy](https://www.scipy2022.scipy.org/) we were talking about the recent docs work and how we can fill holes in our documentation.
 We want to come up with a strategy to improve things.

-Lots of projects have been converging on the [Diátaxis Framework](https://diataxis.fr/).
+For a while, we've been exploring moving our documentation to the [Diátaxis Framework](https://diataxis.fr/), and after catching up with other maintainers at SciPy it is clear that many projects are converging on this framework and we are confident about continuing on this journey.
 This post lays out how we will take the existing docs and apply the framework to make content clearer and easier to find.
 NOTE: This blog post sketches out where we are going, but the change will happen incrementally.

 We want the docs to quickly answer questions like: